benzap/the-stoics-library/resources/books/seneca_essays_vol_1/firmness.md

-toy houses on the sea-shore with heaps of sand, these, as though engaged in a mighty enterprise, are busied in piling up stones and walls and roofs, and convert what was intended as a protection to the body into a menace.\a Therefore children and those who are farther advanced in life are alike deceived, but the latter in different and more serious things.
+toy houses on the sea-shore with heaps of sand, these, as though engaged in a mighty enterprise, are busied in piling up stones and walls and roofs, and convert what was intended as a protection to the body into a menace.
+Therefore children and those who are farther advanced in life are alike deceived, but the latter in different and more serious things.
 And so the wise man not improperly considers insult from such men as a farce, and sometimes, just as if they were